Pruning

 I even found myself distracted in a dirty-old-man kind

-younger, far better looking and decidedly more female
+is younger, far better looking and decidedly more

-decided to trim her bush in her front garden.
-It was
+female decided to trim her bush in her front garden.

-becoming a little unkempt so she decided to attack it
+It was becoming a little unkempt so she decided to

-with the pruning shears, and kind of kept going.
+attack it with the pruning shears, and kind of kept

 That’s the thing about pruning – once you start you

-and the fact that we live in Phuket, and that she’d
+break, and the fact that we live in Phuket, and that

-decided to undertake this task in the heat of the day,
+she’d decided to undertake this task in the heat of

 now-sodden T-shirt was doing a magnificent job of

-particular parts, if you want to get technical.
-This is
+two particular parts, if you want to get technical.

-the kind of gardening I like.
-Even pruning can be fun.
+This is the kind of gardening I like.
+Even pruning can

-and he’ll take a sharp intake of breath immediately, and
+pruning, and he’ll take a sharp intake of breath

 As we all know, we’re not in that part of the world –

-can just hack away at whatever you want.
-Literally.
+You can just hack away at whatever you want.

-about pruning, but here are a few Bert tips, for what
+experts about pruning, but here are a few Bert tips,

 You can prune at just about any time of the year.